 - Comically Inept Healing: Derek usually can't succeed in surgery without killing the patient five or so times in a row.
 Highlights include using the defibrillator on his own feet instead of the patient's heart, and sneezing into a patient's open eyeball and mouth.

 - Faux Symbolism: In-universe.
 When she's told that GUILT is attacking Derek's heart, Angie misses the point and declares that it's symbolic of his love for her.
 And that, if they cut him open and saw the Kyriaki, they'd have her face.

-- Gameplay and Story Integration: Weirdly.
-Because Arin and Danny are working together and and would often fail at coordinating, or from the difficult missions later on, the Game Over screens stating that Derek should never have been operating become very accurate.
+- Gameplay and Story Integration: Weirdly, because Arin and Danny are working together and would often fail at coordinating, or from the difficult missions later on, the Game Over screens stating that Derek should never have been operating become very accurate.
 Arin and Danny are not cut out for surgery.